TyrfingMjolnir/FileMakerBackupRemoval/README.md

 # FileMakerBackupRemoval
-Here is a script to delete backups of the FileMaker Backup folder
+Here is a script to delete backups of your FileMaker Backup folder; in other words curating your offline backup.